 Anyone Who Uses The Word ‘Metro-Sexual’ Is Stuck In 2005

 Forget the stereotypes; beauty products aren’t just for women.
-The male cosmetics industry is growing fast and—whether you put it down to LinkedIn or Instagram—poised to boom.
+The male cosmetics industry is growing fast and — whether you put it down to LinkedIn or Instagram — is poised to boom.

 Once You Start Looking Fresh, People Expect You To Always Look Fresh